 - The Lead Time of parts can change depending on the quantity needed.
-A reel of 10,000 parts might only have a 4 week lead time, where a dozen or more of the same reel can have up to a 32 week lead time.
+A reel of 10,000 parts might only have a 4-week lead time, whereas a dozen or more of the same reel can have up to a 32-week lead time.

-- Future production of parts could also become unavailable.
-If another consumer or industry that uses the same part buys up all the available future production of the part, the lead time will further increase.
+- Future production of parts can become unavailable.
+If another consumer or industry using the same part buys up all available future production, the lead time will further increase.
 Manufacturers of parts will typically just push lead times out instead of creating more manufacturing volume.
 This was seen recently with ceramic capacitors.

-- If you have unique parts that do not have any substitutes (for microcontrollers, specialized sensors, etc.) check on the Part Lifetime from the manufacturer of the part.
+- Make sure necessary part availability matches your production timeline.
+If you have unique parts without substitutes (for microcontrollers, specialized sensors, etc.) check on the Part Lifetime from the manufacturer.
 Part Lifetime is the current status of the manufacturing of the part.
 Typically manufacturers will guarantee a set lifespan for manufacturing the part and will notify its customers when the part will be at end of life (EoL).
 Make sure the part you need will be available till the end of your product’s production lifespan.

-- If a part has viable substitutions but is in a critical path of your circuit or product, it would be wise to build prototypes with that part substitute before you go to production.
+- Built prototypes with possible substitutes.
+If a part has viable substitutions but is in a critical path of your circuit or product, it would be wise to build prototypes with that part substitute before moving your PCBA into mass production.
 This will reduce the risk involved when switching to the part in the future.